yffenim/fire_native/README.md

-# Mobile client for FireAPI, Version 1
+d Mobile client for FireAPI, Version 1

 That which is not measured, cannot be managed.
 Get to know your circadian rhythmn by tracking your alertness levels throughout the day.